Goods & Services Tax- Decoding the Network Design Opportunities

 Procurement

 Manufacturing companies preferred to source from within the state to avoid CST.
 Unlike VAT, CST can’t be set off and hence got cascaded throughout the value chain.
-This used to put additional tax burden on image3manufacturer and hence the inclination towards intra state procurement.
+This used to put additional tax burden on manufacturer and hence the inclination towards intra state procurement.
 Another key criteria considered was procurement from tax exempted units which reduced the cost of raw materials.

 Under the new tax regime, CST will be subsumed by GST and companies will be able to get tax credit on interstate purchase.
 New Procurement policy will have to strike a balance between transportation cost, lead time and cost of raw material.
 Exemptions will mostly vanish in long term and hence tax benefits will not be a criteria for deciding supplier base.